iiasa/message-ix-models/doc/global/source/message_globiom/energy/conversion/electricity.rst

 The conversion of five renewable energy sources to electricity is represented in MESSAGE-GLOBIOM (see :numref:`tab-elec`).
 For wind power, both on- and offshore electricity generation are covered and for solar energy, photovoltaics (PV) and solar thermal (concentrating solar power, CSP) electricity generation are included in MESSAGE (see also sections on :ref:`renewable` and :ref:`syst_integration`).

+Most thermal power plants offer the option of coupled heat production (CHP, see :numref:`tab-elec`).
+This option is modeled as a passout turbine via a penalty on the electricity generation efficiency.
+In addition to the main electricity generation technologies described in this section, also the co-generation of electricity in conversion technologies primarily devoted to producing non-electric energy carriers (e.g., synthetic liquid fuels) is included in MESSAGE (see section on :ref:`other`).

 .. _tab-elec:
 .. table:: List of electricity generation technologies represented in MESSAGE-GLOBIOM by energy source.